for Great Camanoe Island, BVI

 In the Off Season, you'll find a slower pace prevails in the BVI, and you'll have a better chance to appreciate the local culture and cuisine.
 Also, it's less likely that you'll encounter crowds in the towns, resorts, restaurants, and shops.
 Dollar for dollar, you'll spend less money by renting a summer house in the BVI than you would on Cape Cod, Fire Island, or at California's Laguna Beach.
 You just have to be able to tolerate, or avoid, the strong sun in the afternoon if you're considering coming in the summer.
 During the Off Season, the beaches and waters are less crowded, and you can get good deals.
 But by advisd that many BVI restaurants and bars close during parts of August or September.

-AIR TEMPERATURES: The late spring & mid summer months (June through August) tend to be the warmest with temperatures averaging 82 degrees (Fahrenheit).
+AIR TEMPERATURES: The late spring, mid summer & early autumn months (June through November) tend to be the warmest with temperatures averaging between 86-88 degrees (Fahrenheit).
 The late autumn and winter months (December through February) are the coolest with average temperatures in the high 70s.
 The average daytime air temperature in late summer and most of fall (September through November) is 82 degrees, while the average daytime temperature from late winter through mid spring (March through May) is nearly 79 degrees.